ihafkenschiel/eatcomplete-mern/README.md

 ## Description

 An app utilizing USDA nutritional data to help users identify missing nutrients in their diets and to identify the best whole foods to nourish those deficiencies.
-The app is built with MERN stack modeled after a template provided by Mohamed Samara, and utilizes third party API's.
+The app is built with MERN stack modeled after a template provided by [Mohamed Samara](https://github.com/mohamedsamara), and utilizes third party API's.

+It works like this:

+1. You put it what foods you ate today by ingredient.
+2. It tells you what nutrients you have enough of and what you still need.
+3. The next page recommends the ingredients you could eat to fill in as many of those missing nutrients as possible.
+4. You add ingredients you want to make a recipe.

 * features: